Scarlet Seas: Plot

-Steve Donkin (Richard Barthelmess) is introduced as a stoic and embittered seaman, operating aboard the Southern Cross, a two-masted schooner engaged in smuggling narcotics off the coast of Apia.
-In Apia, he visits a disreputable café and begins a flirtation with Rose (Betty Compson), the establishment's chief entertainer.
-Their interaction provokes the jealousy of Toomey (Jack Curtis), a violent seaman with a claim on Rose.
+Steve Donkin is introduced as a stoic and embittered seaman, operating aboard the Southern Cross, a two-masted schooner engaged in smuggling narcotics off the coast of Apia.
+In Apia, he visits a disreputable café and begins a flirtation with Rose, the establishment's chief entertainer.
+Their interaction provokes the jealousy of Toomey, a violent seaman with a claim on Rose.
 Toomey instigates a fight, and his gang removes Donkin by force.

-Later, Captain Barbour (Knute Erickson) and his daughter Margaret (Loretta Young), a young and innocent girl, are seen walking along the quay.
+Later, Captain Barbour and his daughter Margaret, a young and innocent girl, are seen walking along the quay.
 The Captain rebukes Toomey for drunken conduct, prompting Toomey to accuse Rose of robbery.
 Captain Barbour brings the matter to the island commissioner, who gives Rose 24 hours to leave the territory.
 Seeking a means of escape, Rose persuades a sailor aboard the Southern Cross to let her on board during the night, and then convinces Donkin to allow her passage to Shanghai.
 Though Donkin is initially resistant and emotionally impenetrable, he consents.

-During the voyage across the Pacific, a violent typhoon destroys the Southern Cross, leaving only three survivors: Donkin, Rose, and Johnson (James Bradbury Sr.), a Swede.
+During the voyage across the Pacific, a violent typhoon destroys the Southern Cross, leaving only three survivors: Donkin, Rose, and Johnson, a Swede.
 Adrift in an open boat, the trio face hunger, despair, and isolation.
 Rose turns to prayer; Johnson speaks of God, while Donkin bitterly denounces the idea of divine intervention.
 Driven mad by starvation, Johnson attempts to attack Donkin with a knife and is thrown overboard in self-defense.

 In the aftermath, Donkin and Rose are drawn together by their shared suffering.
 Facing death, they experience a shift in their relationship, culminating in a declaration of love.
 Donkin—previously a skeptic—declares his belief in God.
 They are eventually rescued by a ship captained by Barbour, now under the control of a mutinous crew led by Toomey.

 Upon boarding, Donkin is imprisoned in a cabin.
 Toomey threatens to have him thrown overboard in a canvas sack.
 In an effort to save Donkin, Rose uses flirtation to distract Toomey.
 Witnessing this, Donkin misunderstands her intentions and reverts to his earlier cynicism and mistrust.

 On the second day aboard the vessel, Donkin encounters Margaret while attempting to escape from his confinement.
 Her kindness and purity stand in stark contrast to the harsh world he has known.
 Through her, Donkin comes to recognize the possibility of goodness and makes a decision to protect Margaret and Captain Barbour from the mutineers.

 Rose, misinterpreting Donkin's attention to Margaret as romantic affection, becomes jealous.
 Eventually, Donkin and Toomey engage in a final, violent confrontation.
 Toomey fires a gun at Donkin, but Rose intervenes and takes the bullet in her side, saving him.
 Donkin overpowers Toomey.

 In the wake of this act, Donkin realizes he was wrong in his judgments—about Rose, about Margaret, and about God.
 The narrative concludes with Rose's survival, Toomey's defeat, and Donkin's personal transformation, bringing the story to a redemptive and hopeful ending.